How to Build a UTM Link Tracking Strategy in 6 Steps

 • Publisher

-3. Split Channels into 3 Media Types To Define Custom Tracking Needs
+3. Split Channels into 3 Media Types To Define Custom Link Tracking Needs

 Each of your channels has to be split into three groups – owned, earned, and paid.
 When building your strategy, you need to map every group, so you can build a standardized and reliable taxonomy in place.